-The navigational lights are identified by a single allaround light, masthead light, stern light, a red light on the port side of the vessel, and a green light on the starboard side.
+The navigational lights are identified by a red light on the port side of the vessel, and a green light on the starboard side.

 Anchor Light

 All boats at anchor must display a proper white anchor light.
 The anchor light (all around light) is the white light located on top of the radar tower or extended on a pole from a position on the deck for boats without an arch.
 The anchor light must be visible 360 degrees and remain on anytime the boat is moored.